Yamsafer/reflow/README.md

 Reflow is made to work at scale.
 Each individual component of the framework is designed to work in a distributed environment and scale individually.

+Board:
+- reflow|board: a board to display e2e projects, jobs, flows, and test results.

+Hub:
+- reflow|grid: connects and manages devices. currently uses selenium hub.

+Client Nodes:
+- reflow|appium: a wrapper around appium to discover and connect iOS and android devices to reflow|grid.

+Storage:
+- reflow|cassandra-connection: express middleware to persist test results to Cassandra.

+Circuit:
+- reflow|circuit: an express middleware providing graphQL api to query and save test results.

+E2E Project:
 - reflow|core: a wrapper on top of mocha, connects to the client, provides test flows, and manages multi-flows to run across devices or in multi-threads.
+- reflow|reporter: a custom mocha reporter for running projects.
+- reflow|page-objects: manage page objects in e2e projects.
 - reflow|cli: the command line interface to run the e2e project.
 - reflow|client: provides the client api of the connected device.
-- reflow|grid: connects and manages devices. currently uses selenium hub.
-- reflow|reporter: a custom mocha reported used to report to the reflow|board.
-- reflow|board: a board to display e2e projects, jobs, flows, and test results.
-- reflow|circuit: an express middleware providing graphQL api to query and save test results.
-- reflow|page-objects: manage page objects in e2e projects.
-- reflow|cassandra-connection: express middleware to persist test results to Cassandra.
-- reflow|appium: a wrapper around appium to discover and connect iOS and android devices to reflow|grid.

 ## License